zuozhenggh/learning-library/data-management-library/odi/odi-web-adb/odi-web-adb-permissions/odi-web-adb-permissions.md

 3. Add the following two policy statements:

 ### **If You Are Connecting to an Autonomous Database in the Root Compartment (as in this lab)**
-For speed and simplicity, in this workshop's labs you will install an ODI server in the **root** compartment and connect it to an autonomous database that you created in the **root** compartment.
+For speed and simplicity, in this workshop's labs you will install an ODI server in the **root** compartment and connect it to autonomous databases that you created in the **root** compartment.
 Therefore, you can create policy statements that reference **'in tenancy'** (rather than specify some other compartment by name where an autonomous database would have been created).

     Allow dynamic-group [name of dynamic group] to inspect autonomous-databases in tenancy